WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

 ## Infrastructure as Code (cloudformation)

 1. Github actions pipeline or workflows are define under specific file structure `.github/workflows`.
-Pipeline is defined on file `ci-iac.yml`, create the file if there is no present: `touch .github/workflows/ci-iac.yml` .
+Pipeline is defined on file `ci-iac.yml`, create the file if there is no present: run `mkdir -p .github/workflows/` and then `touch .github/workflows/ci-iac.yml` .
 2. Identify programming errors, bugs, stylistic errors and suspicious constructs by adding Linter or **lint job**.
    1. Copy the following code to pipeline file created: